CloudLabsAI-Azure/Admin-in-a-day/Admin-Workshop/M03-HOL-Monitor.md

     ![](../images/M03/env-apply.png)

-## Exercise 2: Tenant-level analytics
+## Exercise 2: Tenant-level analytics (Read Only)

 ### About

 In this exercise, you will be enabling the tenant level analytics.

+>**Note:** No need to perform this exercise as we have already enabled the tenant-level analytics, you can go through the enabling process.

 ### Task 1: Enable tenant-level analytics